 What you can do about it: choose a lip balm with SPF and zinc for use in the summer.

-There’s also the chance that you could be allergic to some of the ingredients in your fave lip balm and that reaction can cause itchiness and dryness that you can mistake for chapped lips.
+There’s also the chance that you could be allergic to some of the ingredients in your fave lip balm and that reaction can cause itchiness and dryness aside from just simply having chapped lips.

 What you can do about it: if you suffer with chronic chapped lips, then take a break from the lip balm you usually use and swap it for a more natural and emollient-based product to see if the problem persists.